 Continue all the way around the hoop.

-Put something to write on under your fabric like a book.
+Put something to write on under your fabric, like a book.
 Then add a piece of white tracing paper on top of your embroidery hoop with the shiny side down.
 Print the word joy onto regular copy paper.
 Lay this on top of the tracing paper.
 Use a pen to trace around the outer edges.

-Then remove the paper pieces and you will be left with a white outline on your fabric.
+Then remove the paper pieces, and you will be left with a white outline on your fabric.

 You will be using buttons to fill in the word.
 Some of the buttons may be too large for the outline.
 Set those to the side.

 Use the wide variety of buttons in the jar to fill in your word.
 Secure them in place with hot glue.
-Use two layers of the buttons to really make the word pop off of the fabric.
+Use two layers of buttons to really make the word pop off the fabric.

-Then just continue in this same manner until the entire word is filled.
+Continue in this same manner until the entire word is filled.

-Then secure some greenery to the top with some hot glue.
+Then, secure some greenery to the top with some hot glue.
 I used two sprigs on each side.

-Trim the pipe cleaner ends from the bow then hot glue it to the center.
+Trim the pipe cleaner ends from the bow, then hot glue it to the center.
 You can now fluff the bow however you would like.

 You can trim the ends of your ribbon short or long.
 I chose to trim mine long with a “V” cut.
 I then used hot glue to secure the ends under the greenery so that they hang down the sides of my embroidery hoop wreath.